1. How to start creating and/or publishing

 Learning how to do all this does take time - don't be discouraged!
 If you don't assume you're going to make a living making music, you can take all the time you want.

 Generally, there are two ways to publish your stuff: by joining a label (that puts out music with similar vibes to yours), or doing everything alone.
 My only advice regarding the former is: abide by the rules of demo submissions (if any are supplied) and don't give up.
 As for the latter, I highly recommend using Bandcamp for downloads, and a drop-shipping website for physical copies (unless you want to go 100% DIY).
 Kunaki & Trepstar drop-ship printed CDs even if you only order one copy!
 And Amtech looks like the go-to option for tapes/vinyl.
 You can even make your works available on Spotify and iTunes for free using RouteNote.
-Try looking for generic networking advices if you want to learn more (i. e. expand your knowledge on how to be consistent, how personal you should get with posting, how to get connected with your local scene, etc).
+Try looking for generic networking advice if you want to learn more (i. e. expand your knowledge on how to be consistent, how personal you should get with posting, how to get connected with your local scene, etc).

 2. Freebies recommendations